 There are a number of different scholarship and financial assistance programs available.
 INRS strongly encourages you to take advantage of its own scholarship and financial assistance programs as well as those offered by private and public funding agencies.

 INRS has created a supplemental tuition fee exemption program to help international students and Canadian students from outside Quebec.
 A number of these exemptions are awarded each year.
-Learn more about this program (in French)
+Learn more about this program (in French only)

 Interested in completing part of your master’s or PhD studies at a university in British Columbia, Japan, or New Zealand?
 The Quebec government’s international mobility scholarship program could help you realize your dream.
-Learn more about this program (in French)
+Learn more about this program (in French only)

 Need funding to help organize a conference or seminar, a visit to a laboratory, or any other project designed to promote student scientific life at INRS?
-You may qualify for the scientific and academic projects grant program offered by the Graduate and Postdoctoral Studies Department.
-Learn more about this program (in French)
+You may qualify for the scientific and academic projects grant program offered by the Studies and Student Life Department.
+Learn more about this program (in French only)

 Looking for funding for your graduate studies?